Skip to main content

 Error: "Module license is invalid or expired"

-• Go to WHMCS Admin → Setup → Addon Modules → MCP Server → Configure
+• Go to WHMCS Admin → Configuration → Addon Modules → MCP Server → Configure

 • Enter your License Key in the License Key field